Gum Disease Washington DC

 Is gum disease repairable?

-Millions of people suffer from the issue of gum recession, which if untreated could result in the loss of teeth and bone structure.
-Periodontal surgery can substantially restore the damage and stop recession from progressing.
+Millions of people suffer from the issue of gum recession, which, if untreated, could result in the loss of teeth and bone structure.
+Periodontal surgery can substantially restore the damage and stop the recession from progressing.

 Is gum disease genetic?

-Studies have shown that heredity may play a role in periodontal disease, therefore your genetic make-up may potentially increase your risk of developing periodontitis.
-Regardless of your predisposition to developing gum disease, it is important to take good care of your teeth and gums to avoid future issues.
+Studies have shown that heredity may play a role in periodontal disease.
+Therefore, your genetic make-up may potentially increase your risk of developing periodontitis.
+Regardless of your predisposition to developing gum disease, taking good care of your teeth and gums is important to avoid future issues.

 What happens if you leave gum disease untreated?

-When a patient has gum disease, their soft tissue is harmed by an infection, and the bone that supports them erodes.
+When a patient has gum disease, an infection harms their soft tissue, and the bone that supports them erodes.
 If the disease is not treated, the bone will eventually deteriorate, causing the teeth to become loose and fall out.

 How common is gum disease?